 Availability by country

-Shopping ads are currently available in over 40 countries, and in beta in many more.
-Learn more about available countries and currencies.
+Shopping ads and free listings are currently available in over 40 countries, and in beta in many more.
+Learn more about available countries and currencies

-Local catalog ads are available in all countries that support local inventory ads.
+Local inventory ads are available in select countries as well.

-With app deep linking enabled, your app users will be directed to your in-app content from your Search, Display, and Shopping ads.
+With app deep linking enabled, your app's users will be directed to your in-app content from your Search, Display, and Shopping ads.
 If you want to enable deep linking for these campaigns, create App Links for Android and Universal Links for iOS, and enable Google Analytics for Firebase to track app conversions.
-Learn more about deep linking, as well as reporting for deep links.
+Learn more about deep linking and best practices for implementing deep links.